Belgravia (TV series): Production

+Development

 On 14 January 2019, it was announced that ITV had given a series order consisting of six episodes to a television adaptation of Julian Fellowes' 2016 novel Belgravia.
 The series was expected to be written by Fellowes and directed by John Alexander.
 Executive producers were set to include Gareth Neame, Nigel Marchant, and Liz Trubridge with Colin Wratten serving as a producer.
 Production companies involved with the series were slated to consist of Carnival Films.
 On 8 February 2019, it was reported that American premium cable network Epix had joined the production as a co-producer.

+Filming

 Principal photography took place in the summer of 2019.
 Many of the exteriors were shot in Edinburgh, with parts of the New Town standing in for Belgravia.
 Other locations included Edinburgh City Chambers and Hopetoun House.

 The scenes that take place in Brussels were filmed at Hopetoun House in West Lothian, Wrest Park in Bedfordshire (chapel scenes) and the Bath Assembly Hall (ballroom scenes).
 The exterior of the Trenchard townhouse were filmed on Moray Place, in Edinburgh; most of the interiors were filmed at a mansion in Berwickshire, and also at a mansion in Basildon Park and Syon House in London.
 Some scenes take place at the Duchess of Bedford’s London townhouse; those were filmed in West Wycombe House in Buckinghamshire.
 Anne Trenchard's manor house is fictional, so filming was done at the manor house Loseley Park, in Guildford.

 The production visited The Historic Chatham Dockyard and filmed on Anchor Wharf quayside, the Tarred Yarn Store as Pimm’s Chop House and the streets around the Ropery to stand in for both a London market and the streets around Girton’s Mill.
 Other shooting locations included the gardens at Hampton Court Palace, the Athenaeum Club in London, and Quarry Bank Mill in Cheshire.

+Reception

+The review aggregator website Rotten Tomatoes reported a 75% approval rating based on 36 critic reviews.
+The website's critics consensus reads, "Delightfully soapy, if the slightest bit silly, Belgravia will satiate fans looking for a new period melodrama to sip their tea to."
+Metacritic gave the series a weighted average score of 70 out of 100 based on 15 critics, indicating "generally favorable".